techx/pigeon/README.md

   <p></p>
 </div>

-Pigeon is HackMIT's AI email assistant.
+Pigeon is HackMIT's RAG email assistant.
 Pigeon helps automates the help email workflow.

 ## Overview

 Pigeon uses [Flask](https://flask.palletsprojects.com/en/2.2.x/) for its backend framework and [React](https://reactjs.org) for its frontend framework.
 It is built on an in-memory [Redis](https://redis.io/) database that stores embedding data for documents and emails, along with [Postgres](https://www.postgresql.org/) for longer-term database management.
-The custom emailing service is built using [Mailgun](https://www.mailgun.com/).
+The emailing service is automated with [AWS](https://aws.amazon.com/), see below for details.

 ### Directory Overview